4-4 point 3-3 invasion double hane

 Subsequently, may become a big point, igniting a pushing battle by threatening the hane at a.
 For this reason, at would be slack.
 Typically Black responds at if he chooses not to ignore , and up to is a common sequence.
 Note that if Black plays at , then Black loses the corner: see the next diagram.

 This side stepping by Black does not really produce a good result, leaving weaknesses at a and b in gote.
-This is especially as Black usually chooses this joseki (double hane after the 3-3 invasion) when a wall facing the top side is not very valuable, opting instead to take points in the corner.
+This is especially as Black usually chooses this joseki (two step hane after the 3-3 invasion) when a wall facing the top side is not very valuable, opting instead to take points in the corner.

 If White gets the marked stone in place, will either link up as in the diagram or capture the marked black stones.